CrowdStrike/falconpy/samples/rtr/pony/README.md

 # My Little RTR
 ### Using Real Time Response to retrieve basic system information

 This example leverages an open-source project that retrieves system information to pull details for a specific host attached to your CID.
 In order to retrieve system information detail (and draw ponies), this example installs __git__ (when not present) and then clones the [ASCII-Pony](https://gitlab.com/mattia.basaglia/ASCII-Pony) repo.
 Once successfully cloned, the executable _systempony_ is executed with its output being saved to a local file.
 Finally, the contents of this output file are retrieved and all artifacts are removed from the target system.
+The pony that is displayed is selected at random (the example can be configured to display a specific pony if desired).

 > This example requires FalconPy v0.6.0+